Arms Control and Arms Reductions in Foreign Policy

 Future Challenges for Arms Control Research and Practice

-First, Arms Control is heavily affected by the consequences of a global power shift, including the rise of powers like China and India.
+Arms Control is heavily affected by the consequences of a global power shift, including the rise of powers like China and India.
 There will be a new focus in the European theater, where many, but not all of the gains of the 1990s have been lost to the renewed tensions between Russia and the West, where the brandishing of nuclear weapons has become an element of Russian deterrence strategy, contrary to the post-Cuban crisis period of the Cold War, and where new approaches are needed to re-stabilize the situation.
 Other regional conflict situations, which are even worse because of even less cooperative security institutions, are East/Southeast Asia, South Asia, and the Middle East.

-Second, military-technological developments that are under way or on the horizon, and that present risks much less tangible than the weapon systems of the Cold War, pose grave challenges to cooperative security.
+Military-technological developments that are under way or on the horizon, and that present risks much less tangible than the weapon systems of the Cold War, pose grave challenges to cooperative security.
 These are cyberthreats, biosecurity, 3-D-printer-triggered proliferation, lethal autonomous weapon systems, and future weapons based on nanotechnology.
 The operational mode of hybrid warfare and the digital war, using fake news and outright lies, pose additional challenges to known modes of confidence building.
 Present concepts of arms control offer no leverage on these problems; a lot of creativity will be required to fill this gap.

-Third, the significantly increased complexity that this new constellation produces makes the search for a common denominator for win-win solutions much more difficult.
+The significantly increased complexity that this new constellation produces makes the search for a common denominator for win-win solutions much more difficult.
 It will hardly be possible in the future to conduct bilateral nuclear Arms Control restricted to a single item—strategic nuclear warheads.
 Rather, conventional long-range attack options (sea-launched cruise missiles, conventionally armed ICBMs, hypersonic glide vehicles), missile defenses, and sub-strategic nuclear arms, as well as the smaller nuclear powers, all have to be involved in some way (Pifer & O’Hanlon, 2012).
-This makes the tasks of negotiators much more difficult and ratification of treaties in the U.S. Senate even more uncertain.
+This makes the tasks of negotiators much more difficult and ratification of treaties in the US Senate even more uncertain.

-Finally, arm control research must invest more effort for integrating recent findings on the morality of humans and the deep ambivalence of in-group/out-group dynamics, which this morality produces.
+Arms control research must invest more effort for integrating recent findings on the morality of humans and the deep ambivalence of in-group/out-group dynamics, which this morality produces.
 This task includes understanding the meaning of justice in political conflict.
-We can already note the proven the ambivalence of justice, which presents a way for exacerbating as well as solving conflicts.
+We can already note the proven ambivalence of justice, which presents a way for exacerbating as well as solving conflicts.
 In this context, Arms Control research must account for the emotional side of humans, which is not just a deviation of a “normal” rationalist ideal, but is part and parcel of our genetic inheritance and an indispensable element of all decisions that we make.

 This menu contains enough juicy dishes to preoccupy scholars of Arms Control for the lifetime of this edition of the encyclopedia.
-Since security interdependence will continue to defy attempts to ensure state security unilaterally and without cooperation across the frontlines of political conflict, the sentence of Adam Roberts, written in 1989, will still hold: “Arms control should properly be seen as a permanent part of the practice of international relations” (Roberts, 1989, p.
+Since security interdependence will continue to defy attempts to ensure state security unilaterally and without cooperation across the frontlines of political conflict, the sentence of Adam Roberts, written in 1989, still holds: “Arms control should properly be seen as a permanent part of the practice of international relations” (Roberts, 1989, p.
 105).

 Arnett, E. (1990).
 Arms control in Soviet national policy under Gorbachev.
 In G. E. Hudson (Ed.), Soviet national security policy under perestroika (pp. 277–298).
 Boston: Unwin Hyman.Find this resource: